Individual and Group Study

 Law Review Member

-Completion of a law review writing project under the editorial supervision of editors of the UC Davis Law Review, and under the active and regular supervision of a faculty member if satisfying the Advanced Writing Requirement.
-Members must perform substantial support of production of the UC Davis Law Review (including but not limited to Bluebooking and cite-checking upcoming articles).
-In the spring semester, credit is obtained only upon making substantial progress towards completing the writing project and satisfactory production work.
+The writing of a law review article under the editorial supervision of editors of the UC Davis Law Review, and under the active and regular supervision of a faculty member if satisfying the Advanced Writing Requirement.
+Members must also perform substantial support of production of the UC Davis Law Review (including but not limited to Bluebooking and cite-checking).
+In the fall semester, credit is obtained only if the student has completed their production assignments and made substantial progress towards completing an editorship article.

 Students may receive credit for individual projects, subject to the following five regulations: (1) the project extends over no more than two semesters; (2) each project is supervised by a faculty member; (3) an outline of the project is approved by the supervising faculty member; (4) normally, no faculty member is permitted to supervise more than five students working on individual programs during any semester; and (5) each student submits an individual paper or approved alternative to the supervising faculty member.